Table of Contents

 - Money for short- and medium-term goals.
 In addition to your rainy day fund, it's important to have money saved for short- or medium-term goals, such as a wedding or a down payment on a new home.
 While saving 20% or more of the property's value isn't always essential to making a purchase, it can help to prevent you from having to take out mortgage insurance, which can help to keep your monthly payments more manageable.

 - Retirement money.
 While most young adults will remain in the workforce for decades, building a retirement fund now is absolutely critical.
-For a more customized analysis, the Western & Southern retirement savings calculator can help you determine whether your current contribution percentage will be enough to meet your projected needs as a retiree.
+For a more customized analysis, our retirement savings calculator can help you determine whether your current contribution percentage will be enough to meet your projected needs as a retiree.

 Investing Early Matters